CSAIL-Arch-Sec/Oreo/README.md

 ```

 ### Start docker
-In the artifact root directory, setup and enter the docker by running:
+In the artifact root directory, set up and enter the docker by running:
 ```shell
 cd linux-new
 docker-compose up -d